LuigiEnzoFerrari/minishell/infos.md

     when you change director you always set a new oldpath in env variables.

     using some built-in that shouldn't have arguments with arguments

+    export should be able to persist even in process child, but atribution without export not should env be in the env list

+    export are organized by alphabetic ordem